SJ-Ang/PyTUN/README.md

 # PyTUN

-Tunneling Correction to Chemical Kinetics using Eckart Potential
+Tunneling Correction to Chemical Kinetics

 Equations obtained from: